The do-it-yourself DIY phenomenon has made its way into the financial world and looks like it’s here to stay.

 Since banking and investing is highly regulated, your clients share a lot of data which is mandatory for know-your-client (KYC) rules when they open an account with a bank or your company.

-You can pass that through ML and AI-based fintech tools to quickly analyze this data to understand customer behavior, preferences, credit health, and investment patterns.
+You can pass that through ML and AI-based wealth management fintech tools to quickly analyze this data to understand customer behavior, preferences, credit health, and investment patterns.
+This is a key role of fintech in reducing overhead costs.

 That way, you can offer your customers an unmatched personalized experience and give yourself a competitive advantage.